HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Methodology

-PCA in its standard definition does not contain parameters which can be set. kPCA introduces at least two possible choices: the functional form of~\eqref{eq:kernel} and its parameter $\upalpha$.
+\pca in its standard definition does not contain parameters which can be set. \kspca introduces at least two possible choices: the functional form of~\eqref{eq:kernel} and its parameter $\alpha$.
 For the first aspect, we refer to the original paper for an in-depth discussion~\cite{seddik_kernel_2019}.
-The choice of the value of $\upalpha$ is in general related to the signal to be reconstructed.
-Experimentally, datasets containing noisy data need smaller values of $\upalpha$ to filter out some contributions, while other cases may employ larger values to avoid losing relevant physical information.
-We also notice that, in all cases we consider, a tangible difference in behaviour is shown for very different orders of magnitude of $\upalpha$, while, for a fixed magnitude, its precise value does not heavily influence the outcome.
-In this sense, while $\upalpha$ is indeed a free parameter, it does not need fine tuning, and it can be optimized simply over different trials by comparing the quality of the reconstructed mappings and loading vectors.
+The choice of the value of $\alpha$ is in general related to the signal to be reconstructed.
+Experimentally, datasets containing noisy data need smaller values of $\alpha$ to filter out some contributions, while other cases may employ larger values to avoid losing relevant physical information.
+We also notice that, in all cases we consider, a tangible difference in behaviour is shown for very different orders of magnitude of $\alpha$, while, for a fixed magnitude, its precise value does not heavily influence the outcome.
+In this sense, while $\alpha$ is indeed a free parameter, it does not need fine tuning, and it can be optimised simply over different trials by comparing the quality of the extracted mappings and loading vectors.

-Notice that PCA decomposes the original data matrix as $Y = S\, L$, where the \emph{scores} $S \in \mathds{R}^{p \times n_{\uplambda}}$ contain the rotated data, and the \emph{loadings} $L \in \mathds{R}^{n_{\uplambda} \times n_{\uplambda}}$ contain the PCs as row vectors (see the supplementary material for details).
+Notice that \pca decomposes the original data matrix as $Y = S\, L$, where the \emph{scores} $S \in \R^{p \times n_{\lambda}}$ contain the rotated data, and the \emph{loadings} $L \in \R^{n_{\lambda} \times n_{\lambda}}$ contain the \pcs as row vectors (see~\Cref{app:pca} for the analytical derivation).
 We conventionally adjust the signs of the loadings such that the most intense emission lines have positive values.
 The sign of the scores are modified accordingly, to preserve the original data.
-We also rescale both scores and loadings by the square root of the corresponding eigenvalues, that is by the standard deviation of the PCs, to restore the information on signal intensity to the PCs.
+We also rescale both scores and loadings by the square root of the corresponding eigenvalues, that is by the standard deviation of the \pcs, to restore the information on signal intensity to the \pcs.
 The columns of $S$ are then folded into $n \times m$ matrices and rescaled in the interval $[0,\, 1]$ to allow comparison between different score maps.